manticore-projects/jsqlformatter/src/site/sphinx/index.rst

 	Format SQL files in the Terminal Console.

-Platform independant SQL Formatter, Beautifier and Pretty Printer by Manticore Projects.
+Platform independent SQL Formatter, Beautifier and Pretty Printer by Manticore Projects.

 .........
 Features